mobify/workshop--adaptivejs-site/README.md

     }
     ```

-    Save the `_category.scss` SCSS file and close it.
+    Save the `_style.scss` SCSS file and close it.

-3. In the editor app, from the `/assets/styles` folder, open the `_templates.scss` file.
+3. In the editor app, from the `app/global/styles` folder, open the `_pages.scss` file.
 This is where all of the template SCSS files are imported into.
-4. Add the `_category.scss` file to the list of template SCSS partials.
+4. Add the `app/pages/category/_style.scss` file to the list of template SCSS partials.

     ```scss
     // Page Templates
     // --------------

-    @import "templates/home";
+    @import "pages/home/style";
-    @import "templates/category";
+    @import "pages/category/style";
     ```

-    Save the `_templates.scss` file and close it.
+    Save the `_pages.scss` file and close it.

-5. In the editor app, in the `assets/styles/components` folder, create a new `_product-list.scss` SCSS file for the `product-list` component.
+5. In the editor app, in the `app/components` folder, create a new folder `product-list`.
+In that folder, create a new `_style.scss` SCSS file for the `product-list` component.
-6. Add the following styles to the `_product-list.scss` product list SCSS file.
+6. Add the following styles to the `_style.scss` product list SCSS file.

     ```scss
     // Product List